Penang Digital Nomad Guide

 • Staples to try: Char kway teow, Penang assam laksa, nasi kandar, rojak, satay, Hokkien mee, lor bak, cendol

-• Hawker Centers: Red Garden, Gurney Drive Hawker, Kimberly Street, New Lane, Chulia Street Night Market
+• Hawker Centers: Red Garden, Gurney Drive Hawker, Kimberly Street, New Lane, Chulia Street Night Market, New World Park Food City

 Veg/Healthy Options